Divine-Star-Software/DivineVoxelEngine/README.md

   - World Data API - Easy tools to build worlds.
   - Easy to use auto-update world on voxel add/remove
     - Will auto update light sources for you.
+- **@divinevoxel/vlox-babylon-renderer**
+  - Renderer for DVE Vlox using babylon.js including Classic and PBR shaders.
+- **@divinevoxel/vlox-three-renderer**
+  - Renderer for DVE Vlox using three.js including Classic and PBR shaders.
 - **@divinevoxel/magic**
   -  Magic voxel parser and integration.
-- **@divinevoxel/babylon-renderer**
-  - Renderer for DVE using babylonjs.
-  - Different rendering types for plugins.
-    - @divinevoxel/foundation has Classic and PBR
-- **@divinevoxel/three-renderer**
-  -  Renderer for DVE using threejs.
-  - Different rendering types for plugins same as the babylon renderer.
-    - @divinevoxel/foundation has Classic and PBR
-- **@divinevoxel/react-three**
-  - DVE integration for React Three Fiber.
 - **@divinevoxel/quantum-renderer**
   - Custom experimental renderer using Web GPU.
   - @divinevoxel/magic has suppourt for rendering a scene with ray marching.